shinaBR2/ShinaBR2/README.md

 - Agile, flexibility, multitasks, proactive
 - Quick problem solving with trade off, can explain things in easy way to understand.

+## Blockchain

+Have experience with Blockchain, Etherum, smart contracts and how they connected to the frontend.
+My latest project is https://activeimage.io/ which used:
+- Arbitrum (layer 2 Ethereum), NFT
+- Solidity, smart contract using ERC-1155
+- Integrate web3 to the system using NodeJS

 ## Frontend

 Solid understanding about frontend architecture, performance tuning, client - server architecture, network protocols, bundler, caching, authentication, authorization, CI/CD.
 Good UX sense.